Universities & Colleges in South Dakota

 Ranging from private liberal small art colleges such as the Augustana College, which is known and is one of the best in this region, to the bigger public system that consists of the famous South Dakota State University as well as the University of South Dakota, along with other smaller institutions.

 If you decide to pursue a degree in nursing, healthcare or business, you'll actually be studying and learning one of the state's most loved subjects for undergraduates.
-Approximately 26,255 students graduated in the year 2010 from South Dakota educational institutions.
-The student population in South Dakota is quite diverse.
-Approximately 21% of the undergraduate pupils were identified as international pupils, back in the year 2009.

 Insurance and Finance is one of the leading industries in South Dakota, which accounts for more than 17% of the state's gross product.
 Some other big industries here are social services and health care, manufacturing, real estate, retail, forestry, agriculture, hunting and fishing.
+Black Hill Corporation is biggest public company in South Dakota.
+Other major employers are Avera Medical, Sanford Medical, State Government.

 Educational, healthcare, retail and government sectors employ the maximum number of people.
 The median salary in the state of South Dakota is anywhere between $32K to up to $60K per year.